 Employment law and your rights at work

 You don't have to have a solicitor's level of knowledge when it comes to employment law, but it's important to know your basic rights.
+In this article, we will take a look at the 10 employee rights you should know about to ensure you're getting a fair deal in the workplace.

 To check whether you're receiving the minimum wage, you can use the government's minimum wage calculator.

 If you are underpaid your wages without good reason, it's illegal and you are protected by the Employment Rights Act.
+This also includes late payment of wages.

 If you work full-time (5 days a week), you are entitled to 28 days of paid leave a year.
 If you work part-time you are still entitled to paid leave.
 You can use the government's holiday calculator to see how much paid holiday you have a right to.